aws/aws-eks-best-practices/content/scalability/docs/control-plane.md

 ## Limit workload and node bursting

+!!!
+Attention
+    To avoid reaching API limits on the control plane you should limit scaling spikes that increase cluster size by double digit percentages at a time (e.g. 1000 nodes to 1100 nodes or 4000 to 4500 pods at once).

 The EKS control plane will automatically scale as your cluster grows, but there are limits on how fast it will scale.
 When you first create an EKS cluster the Control Plane will not immediately be able to scale to hundreds of nodes or thousands of pods.
-To avoid reaching API limits on the control plane you should limit scaling spikes that increase cluster size by double digit percentages at a time (e.g. 1000 nodes to 1100 nodes or 4000 to 4500 pods at once).
 To read more about how EKS has made scaling improvements see [this blog post](https://aws.amazon.com/blogs/containers/amazon-eks-control-plane-auto-scaling-enhancements-improve-speed-by-4x/).

 Scaling large applications requires infrastructure to adapt to become fully ready (e.g. warming load balancers).
 To control the speed of scaling make sure you are scaling based on the right metrics for your application.
-CPU and memory scaling may not accurately predict your application constraints and using custom metrics (e.g. requests per second) in Kubernetes Horizontal Pod Autoscaler(HPA) may be a more better scaling option.
+CPU and memory scaling may not accurately predict your application constraints and using custom metrics (e.g. requests per second) in Kubernetes Horizontal Pod Autoscaler (HPA) may be a better scaling option.

 To use a custom metric see the examples in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics).